greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/gp_toolkit.html.md

 ### <a id="mf_missing_ext"></a>gp_check_missing_files_ext

 The `gp_check_missing_files_ext` view scans only append-optimized, column-oriented tables for missing extended data files.
-Greenplum Database considers both normal data files and extended numbered files (files that contain a `.<N>` in the name) in this check. `gp_check_missing_files_ext` gathers results from the Greenplum Database segments only.
+Greenplum Database considers both normal data files and extended numbered files (files that contain a `.<N>` in the name) in this check.
+Files that contain an `_` in the name are not considered. `gp_check_missing_files_ext` gathers results from the Greenplum Database segments only.

 |Column|Description|
 |------|-----------|